-Since ancient times, humans have been using scents from nature to produce pleasant smelling perfumes.
+Since ancient times, humans have been using scents from nature to produce pleasant smelling cologne and women’s perfume.
 These perfumes have taken many forms, including dried herbs, burning wood or pressed oil.

 In modern times, humans use all sorts of scented items daily.
 Soaps, lotions, candles, cleaning products and, of course, personal perfumes to name a few.
 They’re so prevalent that it’s easy to forget that these scents had to be manufactured, often through extraction.